jerboaa/thermostat-byteman-demo/README.md

     $ make
     $ make run

-This will pop up a window where "slow and "fast" tasks can be run.
+This will pop up a window where "slow" and "fast" tasks can be run.

-*IMPORTANT*
+**IMPORTANT**

 Note that compiling class `Demo` with the `-g` switch is important for certain instructions in the Byteman rules file to work.